 Burma Women’s Medical Fund

 - Uterine masses are most commonly fibroids (benign tumors) which may be associated with pain and excessive menstrual blood loss.
-Since anemia is common in this population anyway, due to nutritional factors and parasites, this places an additional burden on the women;
+Women are additionally burdened by these symptoms as a loss of blood can worsen anemia, a prevalent condition in this population resulting from poor nutrition and parasites.

 Women in Burma face ongoing human rights violations and their lack of access to healthcare is a direct violation of their right to health.
-This is a well-documented truth.
-For example, a Back Pack Health Worker Team (BPHWT) report shows a direct correlation between human rights abuses in eastern Burma, and reproductive health outcomes, and shows that these abuses are directly related to the “downstream effects of war and poverty.”
-The debilitating gynaecological conditions women on the Thai-Burma border suffer from are directly linked to poverty and lack of access to resources.
+In fact, a Back Pack Health Worker Team (BPHWT) report shows a direct correlation between human rights abuses in eastern Burma and reproductive health outcomes.
+It also shows that these abuses are directly related to the “downstream effects of war and poverty.”
+The debilitating gynaecological conditions women on the Thai-Burma border suffer from are linked to poverty and a lack of access to resources.
 By addressing the healthcare needs of women on the Thai-Burma border we aim to restore dignity, as well as begin to redress the impact of these numerous rights violations.